inunoriginal1/66daysofdata/README.md

 Real time competitive data science is the entertainment I never knew I needed.
 I spent a few hours tonight watching [Nick Wan's Twitch stream](https://www.twitch.tv/nickwan_datasci), featuring two brave souls subjecting themselves to Nick's twisted sense of humour and battling it out on a Kaggle dataset.
 (For those unaware, Nick was a data scientist with the Cincinnati Reds and is now the data science manager at KFC US.)
 This was fun and helped give me a sense of how other people code and troubleshoot their ML notebooks live.

 If that sounds interesting to you too, stop by next Tuesday night at 8pm CST!

+I also read this article from Ken Jee on the mindset shift to lifelong learner (subscribe to his newsletter, it's great!).
+The part that resonated with me the most was a shift I'd also made myself in the last few years: adding the word "yet" to my vocabulary.

+I'm not good at this...
+YET.
+I can't do this...
+YET.
+I'm not there...
+YET.
+Just because you aren't where you want to be now doesn't mean you can't get there in due time. :D

+### Day 47 (03/03/2021): Reflecting

+I'd jotted down some notes on some of the things I was thinking about in the aftermath of finishing my [first data project](https://github.com/inunoriginal1/OpenPowerlifting) and spent some time tonight forming coherent sentences on the things I've learned from the entire process.
+I'd like to think that I learned a few things data science related.
+I'd alos like to think I learned a few things not-so-related to data science.
+Hopefully writing them down can help me internalize the lessons better.
+If anybody else takes something away from it too, even better.

+i also spent some time tonight thinking of other areas I want to explore for my next project.
+I have a few in mind but haven't committed to one yet.
+Stay tuned?